CumulusNetworks/docs/content/cumulus-netq-46/Lifecycle-Management/Manage-NetQ-Agents.md

 ### Configure a NetQ Agent to Collect Data from Selected Services

-You can enable and disable data collection about FRR (FRRouting), Kubernetes, sensors, and WJH (What Just Happened).
+You can enable and disable data collection about FRRouting (FRR), Kubernetes, and What Just Happened (WJH).

 To configure the agent to start or stop collecting FRR data, run: